-BizRef 101 is designed for anyone who is looking to gain knowledge and skills around company, industry, consumer, entrepreneurship and other business-related research topic.
+BizRef 101 is designed for anyone who is looking to gain knowledge and skills around company, industry, consumer, entrepreneurship and other business-related research topics.
 BizRef 101 can serve as a foundation or as an excellent refresher, depending on each student's experience and background.

 Celia Ross has been teaching Business Reference 101 to sold-out crowds for RUSA since 2006.
-She has gained business research experience in a number of settings including a venture capital firm, a global consulting firm and in a public and academic libraries.
+She has gained business research experience in a number of settings including a venture capital firm, a global consulting firm and in public and academic libraries.
 She is currently a Senior Associate Librarian at the University of Michigan's Ross School of Business.
 She is a past chair of RUSA's Business Reference & Services Section (BRASS) and the recipient of the 2014 Excellence in Business Librarianship award.

 An updated version of her award-winning book, Making Sense of Business Reference, will be published by ALA Editions later this year.